Santa Anita Golf Course: The Course Changes

-In the 1960s the 9th hole was altered to make way for the construction of a baseball field at Arcadia Park.
-The original tee box was re-positioned to the South West of its original location and the hole was lengthened and turned into a par 5 thus changing par at the course to 71.
+In the 1960s the 9th hole was altered to make way for the construction of a baseball field at Arcadia County Park.
+The original tee box was re-positioned to the South West of its original location and the hole was lengthened.
 The original dog leg left configuration and chute of trees has been lost and the hole now plays due east and relatively straight.
+With the back right tee box location rarely used, the hole remained a par 4 until 1989 when the back tee box was put into common use and the hole was recategorized as a par 5, thus changing par at the course to 71.
 Additionally significant changes were made to the short 281 yard par 4 17th hole where the large expanse of sand on the left side (south) was replaced with grass.
 The hole retains its name from the time (Desert) but has lost much character and altered the strategic challenge of its original configuration.
 Other changes from the era include the removal of several bunkers on the Par 5 Third hole and the sandy waste area between the 10th and 18th holes.

 As part of the change in management in 1986 commitments were made to increase secondary facilities (clubhouse and dining) as well as substantive changes to the course itself during 1990-1991.
 The first hole and the driving range were swapped for safety reasons as errant shots from the range threatened cars on Santa Anita Avenue.
 The original dog leg left 1st hole was shortened from 409 yards to the current 367 yards.
 The 18th Green was moved forward to make way for clubhouse construction but the total yardage remained the same as the tee box was lengthened.

 During the 2000-2010 period small modifications were made to return a single bunker to the right of the 3rd hole (where the original design had three) and a large bunker in the center of the fairway of that same hole.
 Tee boxes on the 4th, 7th and 17th holes were modified.
 The detached tee boxes on 7th and 17th are seldom if ever used in open play though are occasionally used in tournament play.

+In 2016, the course ownership was once again changed to the local private equity firm Strato Partners who operates it on behalf of Los Angeles County.
+Strato Partners is also known for their affiliation with Los Amigos Golf Course and County Golf Course.